rayfrankenstein/AITOW/README.md

 "Almost invariably, there are tickets that simply do not fit into a 2-3 week sprint, which cannot reasonably be split into multiple tickets (possibly done by another dev, who starts from "zero").
 What almost always happens in my own experience is that no one really cares about the sprint as such.
 The tickets take as long as they need."--Juha Utinen, [https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers](https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers)

 ---
+"Agile just lets business leaders justify tapping you on the shoulder or slack pings for a task they deem business critical from a manufacturered urgency born out of their poor project management"--Tech_Mix_Guru111, [Scrum isn't as fun as I thought it'd be.](https://www.reddit.com/r/devops/comments/1f3digx/scrum_isnt_as_fun_as_i_thought_itd_be/)

+---
 “The only thing consistent about Agile is that everyone is doing it wrong.”—fwio, [https://news.ycombinator.com/item?id=19571809](https://news.ycombinator.com/item?id=19571809)

 ---